 A lot of people have the habit of addressing the recruiter as dear sir/madam or even To Whom It May Concern.
-If you want to make a good impression with your cover letter then it is crucial that know the name of the person you are writing the letter to.
+If you want to make a good impression with your cover letter, then it is crucial that you know the name of the person you are writing the letter.
 Knowing the person’s name is not an easy task to do, but on the brighter side, your recruiter will be very impressed by you.

 When writing a cover letter, some guidelines must be followed to ensure that you write a perfect cover letter.
-When writing a cover letter ensure you customize the letter to become a strong endorsement of your skills and ability to do the job you are applying.
-Some of the guidelines include.
+When writing a cover letter ensure you customise the message to become a strong endorsement of your skills and ability to do the job you are applying.
+Some of the guidelines include:

 The header consists of both your contacts and the employer’s contacts.
-After the contacts, the date follows.
-The contacts should include First name, street address, city or state Zip.
+After the connections, the date follows.
+The communications should include First name, street address, city or state Zip.
 Phone number and lastly email in that order.